 Put pen to paper.

-Hire a freelance blogger.
+Hire a freelance writer for your business blog.